List of association football clubs playing in the league of another country

 This is a list of association football clubs playing in the league of another country i.e. a country other than the one where they are based.

+Premise

-Conditions for competing in a "foreign" league, as well as in a continental/confederational competition, are set case-by-case by FIFA, the international association football federation as well as the respective continental confederation and national football associations involved.
+Conditions for competing in a "foreign" league, as well as in a continental/confederational competition, are set case-by-case by FIFA, the international association football federation, as well as the respective continental confederations and national football associations involved.

-Clubs which are located in defunct nations that merged with others, new nations separated from others, or which stopped competing in a nation's league system because their locale was transferred to another nation, are not included in this article.
+Clubs that are located in defunct nations that merged with others, or new nations separated from others, or which stopped competing in a nation's league system because their localation was transferred to another nation, are not included in this article.

-Great Britain and Ireland
+United Kingdom

 As a result of the history of football in the United Kingdom, the United Kingdom has four FIFA member countries instead of one.
 Therefore, clubs that play outside what would be regarded as their 'home country' are included.